 Refuse Early Offers: If fault is clear, an insurance company might contact you soon after your accident.
 They’re not doing this out of the goodness of their heart.
 Rather, they’re likely trying to get you to accept a lowball offer before you fully understand how the collision affected you.
 The adjuster knows that you need money.
 The adjuster hopes that you sign away your rights for fast cash.
 The best thing to do is to direct all communication to your lawyer.

-Hire Our Baltimore Car Accident Lawyers For Immediate Assistance
+Hire Our Baltimore Car Accident Attorneys For Immediate Assistance

 Have you recently been injured in a car accident in Baltimore, Maryland?
 Is someone else responsible for the crash?
 If that’s the case, you may be entitled to a financial settlement or award.
 The money you get can make a huge difference for days, weeks, and months to come.
 It can help to cover the costs of your medical bills, make up for present and future lost income, and even compensate for your chronic pain and suffering.
 In order to put yourself in the best position to maximize your recovery, it’s important to enlist the help of an experienced Baltimore car accident lawyer.

-At William G. Kolodner P.A., our car accident attorneys have more than 100 years of collective experience fighting on behalf of crash victims like you.
+At William G. Kolodner Personal Injury Lawyers, our Baltimore car accident attorneys have more than 80 years of collective experience fighting on behalf of crash victims like you.
 Our family-run law firm has been handling car accident cases for a long time – three generations, in fact.
 Insurance companies know who we are and are well aware of our successes.
 They don’t want you to hire us.
 That’s precisely why you should.

 To learn more about how we might be able to help, give us a call.
 Your first consultation is free and, since we operate on contingency, there’s absolutely no risk in asking for our help.
 When you sit down with our team, we’ll do our best to help you understand your rights.
 If you decide to file an insurance claim or lawsuit to pursue compensation, we’ll stand by your side every step of the way.
 The sooner you reach out for help, the sooner we can work on your behalf.
 So, call now.